Q: What does it mean to make a pledge?

 Q: Do I receive a statement?

 A: Yes, you will receive periodic statements of your contributions during the course of the year, both for your tax records and to confirm the accuracy of our records.

 Q: How do I pay my pledge?

 There are many ways to pay a pledge.
 The most common are a check by mail, electronic transfer online, or by using cash or check placed in the offering plate in person.
-Additional details are provided on our website: https://trinitymoorestown.org/donate/.
-Please contact the church office for further information, as needed, for less common payment methods such as appreciated securities, donor-advised funds, or for your specific situation.
+Gifts through Appreciated Securities, Donor Advised Funds, or Qualified Charitable Distributions are also options, and these may provide tax advantages for the donor.
+Additional details are provided on our website: http://trinitymoorestown.org/donate/.
+Please contact the church office for further information, as needed, for your specific situation.